-The Send key (\fbox) is used to answer calls, dial calls, and to recall the last number(s) dialed, received, or missed.
+The Send key ( ) is used to answer calls, dial calls, and to recall the last number(s) dialed, received, or missed.

-- When receiving a call, press an once to answer the call. - In Standby mode, enter a number and press a to make a call. - In Standby mode, press to display the All Calls list of calls to and from your phone. - Press Twice In Standby mode to call the most recent number. - With two active calls, press at pick up a waiting call.
-Press again to switch back to the original call.
+- When receiving a call, press [ once to answer the call. - In Standby mode, enter a number and press [ to make a call. - In Standby mode, press [ to display the All Calls list of calls to and from your phone. - Press [ twice In Standby mode to call the most recent number. - With two active calls, press [ to pick up a waiting call.
+Press [ again to switch back to the original call.